skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

-But you are probably more interested in whether the satellite is above or below the horizon from your own position as an observer!
+But you are probably more interested in whether the satellite is above or below the horizon from your own position as an observer.
-The most sensible and efficient solution is to build a Topos object representing your location, and then use vector subtraction to ask “where will the satellite be relative to my location?”
+If you build a Topos object to represent your location, you can use vector subtraction to ask “where will the satellite be *relative to* my location?”

 .. testcode::